skydrinker-tox/keycloak-email-otp-authenticator/README.md

 If you're not using any custom theme for Keycloak, configure your realm (or specific client) to use the `email-2fa-theme` as email theme (no mail with be send if you don't)

+If you already have your own custom theme you can:
+- override the OTP form page by adding the `email-code-form.ftl` to your `custom-theme/login` directory.
+You can retrieve this ftl file [here in the sources](./src/main/resources/theme-resources/templates/email-code-form.ftl) or extract it from the keycloak-email-otp-authenticator jar file.
+For localization, see the available messages properties [here](./src/main/resources/theme-resources/messages/) and override the values in your own `messages_<lang>.properties` file(s).
-If you already have your own custom theme for emails, just add the `code-email.ftl` to your html and text templates in the email folder of your theme.
-The original FTL can be found in the jar file of this SPI, or inside [./src/main/resources](./src/main/resources)
+- override the default email template by adding the `code-email.ftl` to the html and text templates in your own `custom-theme/email` folder.
+The original FTLs can be found in the jar file of this SPI, or [here in the sources](./src/main/resources/theme/email-otp-theme/email).
+Like the OTP form page, you can see available messages properties for localization [here](./src/main/resources/theme/email-otp-theme/email/messages/) and override the values in your own `messages_<lang>.properties` file(s).

 Here is the simplified structure of the directories for both login and email theme :